JustinLove/hosting-clips/README.md

 ## Limitations

-- Currently has no way to determine clip length
 - Currently have no way to determine channel mature flag
 - The hosting API is not part of the official Twitch API and requires a CORS proxy.
 Currently using [https://cors-proxy.htmldriven.com/]
 ## Compiling